 Orange Cranberry Scones

 This is one of my favorites scones recipes.
 It’s a simple brunch recipe that goes perfectly with coffee or tea.
-If you’re ready to have a treat that will have you loving each and every bite, this is the one for you.
+If you’re ready to have a treat that will have you loving each bite, this is the one for you.

 Scones are always one of my go-to items in a great bakery.